 That is short-sighted from the Volkskrant.
 I can't find that statement anywhere on the site viruswaanzin.nl.
 If it was said in an interview, various contexts for this statement are conceivable.

-- For example, keeping your distance can help prevent your own infection or that of your conversation partner, especially if one of you speaks quite a bit with consumption.
+- For example, keeping your distance can help prevent your own infection or that of your conversation partner, especially if one of them speaks quite a bit about consumption.
 When coughing or sneezing, such a person should actually stay at home.
-Keeping a distance is therefore a little useful and has no further influence on the occurrence of outbreaks, which happens in a different way, always in groups.
-In that sense, someone can let slip that keeping a distance is not necessary because it is precisely those outbreaks that have led to measures that have brought the country to a standstill.
-(This is constantly confused with 'not being able to rule out a possible infection').
+Keeping distance is therefore somewhat useful and has no influence on the occurrence of outbreaks, which is done in a different way, always in groups.
+In that sense, someone may say that keeping distance is not necessary because it is precisely those outbreaks that have led to measures that have brought the country to a standstill. (this is constantly confused with 'not being able to rule out a possible contamination').

 1. The virus is not that dangerous at all